 \section{A generalized framework for \QBT}

-Algorithm~\ref{alg:sqrt_bt} is ``intrusive'' insofar as it demands an explicit internal realization ($\BA$, $\BB$, $\BC$, $\BD$) of $\Sys$ in order to compute the \BTr-\ROM.
-By contrast, the recent work~\cite{gosea2022data} derives a novel ``non-intrusive'' or \emph{data-driven} reformulation of \BTr; \emph{quadrature-based balanced truncation} (\QBT). ``Data'' for our purposes refers to input-output frequency-response data (e.g., particular transfer function measurements) sampled along {$\imunit\R$}.
-As the name suggests, this is accomplished by (implicitly) replacing the exact square-root factors used in Algorithm~\ref{alg:sqrt_bt} with approximate \emph{quadrature-based} factors derived from integral representations of $\BP$ and $\BQ$.
+Traditional formulations of Lyapunov \BTr{} and its variants are \emph{intrusive} insofar as they require a state-space realization $\BA$, $\BB$, and $\BC$ of a linear system $\Sys$ to compute to compute the \BTr{}-\ROM{} by projection according to~\cref{eq:pg_proj}.
+By contrast, the recent contribution~\cite{gosea2022data} derives a \emph{non-intrusive}, or data-driven reformulation of \BTr, called \emph{quadrature-based balanced truncation} (\QBT).
+Data for our purposes refers to input-to-output frequency-response data, e.g., particular transfer functions evaluated along the imaginary axis $\imunit\R$.
+As its name suggests, \QBT{} achieves a non-intrusive formulation by replacing the exact square-root factors of the Gramians $\BQ$ and $\BP$ in the square-root algorithm with approximate quadrature-based factors derived from numerical quadrature rules used to implicitly approximate $\BQ$ and $\BP$.

-\QBT~\cite{gosea2022data} is restricted to the Lyapunov setting.
-As our first main contribution, we present a generalized framework for quadrature-based balancing that yields non-intrusive implementations of the \BTr-variants studied here.
-This generalized presentation contains \QBT as a special case; see Remark~\ref{remark:QBT_case}.
-The key insight we exploit is that once the square-root factors of the relevant Gramians are specified, any (intrusive) \BTr-\MOR proceeds identically according to Algorithm~\ref{alg:sqrt_bt}.
-The same can be said for a non-intrusive implementation; one only needs that the relevant Gramians elicit exploitable integral representations.
-Akin to Algorithm~\ref{alg:sqrt_bt}, this paves a way for deriving data-driven implementations of \BST, \PRBT, and \BRBT by replacing $\BL_\CY$ and $\BU_\CX$ with appropriately chosen \emph{quadrature-based} factors.